 17.10 Overall Test Valley is performing well in context to Output Indicators, as shown in Appendix 1.
-The Borough is performing well in terms of employment land and development as well as affordable housing completions, however there has been an increase in the diversity of uses beyond the use class A1.
+The Borough is performing well in terms of employment land and development.
+The number of affordable housing completions has reduced as all of the major developments in the current LP have come to an end, so until the revised LP identifies new major sites, the Council is mainly relying on smaller infill sites.
+The diversity of uses beyond the use class A1 has remained consistent with the last reporting year.